Academic Assessment Committee

 The AAC communicates a summary of its findings on a semi-annual basis in a report to the Faculty Senate and Provost.
-This report, as well as the agenda for each meeting, is posted on the AAC website and accessible to faculty and staff.
+These reports are posted on the AAC website and accessible to faculty and staff.

 Records RetentionCommittee minutes and related materials will be kept for a full accreditation cycle up to ten years.
 Assessment documentation (including program reviews, communications with programs, and reports) are permanent records.

 2023 - 2024 ReportsFall 2023 AAC Report to the Faculty Senate